bucketco/bucket-javascript-sdk/packages/openfeature-browser-provider/README.md

 client.getBooleanValue("my-flag", false);
 ```

-Returns the feature's enabled state.
-This is the most common use case for feature flags.
+Returns the flags's value when the flag is expected to be a simple boolean toggle.
+Will fail for multi-variate flags.

 #### String Resolution